No project description provided

-pip install 'pymor[full] @ git+https://github.com/pymor/pymor' which will require that the git version control system is installed on your system.
+pip install 'pymor[full] @ git+https://github.com/pymor/pymor' which requires that the git version control system is installed on your system.

 From time to time, the main branch of pyMOR undergoes major changes and things might break (this is usually announced in our discussion forum), so you might prefer to install pyMOR from the current release branch:

 pip install 'pymor[full] @ git+https://email@example.com'